Skip to content

 Signature:

-pub fn startPosition(self: *const Node) Point
+pub fn start_position(self: *const Node) Point

 Example:

-const result = instance.startPosition();
+const result = instance.start_position();

 Returns: Point